AlanGeeker/AlanGeeker/README.md

 ## Hello 👋, I'm Alan Geeker

 ### Introduce
-- I'm a Developer, a Creator, a Geeker.
+- I'm a Developer, a Geeker, a Creator.

-- I Love Programming and Believe that **Code Can Change The World**.
+- I Love Programming and Believe that **Code Change The World**.

 ### Production
 - **BlogTree**